torchbox/torchbox.com/docs/listing.md

 ## Filter dropdowns (Work and News)

-Three dropdowns are shown when each has at least one option used on that listing:
+Three dropdowns may be shown when each has at least one option on the **unfiltered** listing (or when that dimension has an active selection — see [Dropdown visibility](#dropdown-visibility)):

 | Dropdown    | Source                           | Query param | Notes                                                                 |
 | ----------- | -------------------------------- | ----------- | --------------------------------------------------------------------- |